zhiliangxu/azure-docs/articles/active-directory-b2c/overview.md

 ---
 title: What is Azure Active Directory B2C?
+Test, don't merge!
 description: Learn how you can use Azure Active Directory B2C to support external identities in your applications, including social login with Facebook, Google, and other identity providers.
 services: active-directory-b2c
 author: msmimart